- BA from Université de Manouba Tunisia (1997)

 Field of InterestHe teaches and researches in the intersecting fields of modern and contemporary multilingual Arab literatures and cultures of North Africa and the Middle East; Arab popular music and film; comparative ethnic, Muslim and Arab diasporas studies, namely in Euro-Americas; and postcolonial and modernist comparative cultural studies.
 He is open to doctoral projects in any of the above and other related fields, but welcomes in particular those that seek to elaborate new approaches to the relations between the poetics and the politics of literatures and cultures.

-- UCLA (2007-currently), holding joint appointments in the Departments of Comparative Literature & Near Eastern Languages and Cultures
+- UCLA Departments of Comparative Literature & Near Eastern Languages and Cultures (2007-currently)

 - Social Sciences Humanities Research Council of Canada Postdoctoral Fellowship